 At Union School, Anne-Sophie is in charge of implementing eco-responsible behaviour and putting in place partnerships with associations involved in solidarity for the community and eco-responsibility.

-The Head Teacher of Union School - Experience at the service of Excellence
+The Executive Head of Union School - Experience at the service of Excellence

 It was with great enthusiasm that we chose Ian to run the school.
 He brings together all the qualities that we value at Union School : an impressive track record in prestigious international schools, an incredibly open minded spirit, an attentive ear, an insatiable curiosity and the art of taking up any challenge.
 The children love him and so do we.